MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/dism/Set-NonRemovableAppsPolicy.md

 ```

 ### -NonRemovable
-Configures app package as removable or non-removable.
+Configures an app package as removable or non-removable.

  Accepted values are as follows:
 - 0 = Sets the application as removable and can be uninstalled.